ElliotGarbus/SY300Panel/README.md

 <img src="screenshots/SY300andBTS.JPG" >

 **Windows 7/8/10 Installation Directions:**
-* In the file list abouve click on SY00_Panel_setup.exe, This will take you to a new screen on GitHub.
+* In the file list above click on SY00_Panel_setup.exe, This will take you to a new screen on GitHub.
 * Click the download button, it is in the banner above the big gray box.
 * After the download is complete run SY300_Panel_setup.exe, it wil install shortcuts to the start menu and optionally the desktop.
-* To uninstall, go to settings, Apps, and find the app on the installed application list and select uninstall
+* **To uninstall**, go to settings, Apps, and find the app on the installed application list and select uninstall

-* To run: Connect your SY300 to your PC, Turn on your SY300 and Start the app.
+* **To run**: Connect your SY300 to your PC, Turn on your SY300 and Start the app.

 Known Issues:
 The program will not operate with touch.
 If the app is touched, it will shut down.
-If you would like this fixed let me know.
+If you would like this fixed let me know